Five minutes with Jessica Dillon at the Social Tech Trust

-We went head-to-head with Jessica Dillon, Marketing and Communications Manager at the Social Tech Trust, one of our newest residents at our central Oxford innovation centre, OCFI.
+We had five minutes with Jessica Dillon, Marketing and Communications Manager at the Social Tech Trust, one of our newest residents at our central Oxford innovation centre, OCFI.

 Social Tech Trust’s purpose is “to transform lives with tech”, says Jess.
 “We do this by supporting early stage tech start-ups that have a social mission to make the world a better place.”
 Examples include a company that has invented 3D printed prosthetics for children to a venture using aeroponics to build the farms of the future.
 Alongside key partners, like Microsoft, Vodafone and the Mayor of London, they have directly supported more than 300 social tech ventures in the last 12 years.